-Galina talks about attending Evan Frendo’s April workshop on corpus analysis tools and what she learned about data engines, the internet as a resource for teachers to find out about students’ real-life needs and how to apply this knowledge in class.
+Galina recaps Evan’s April workshop on corpus analysis tools for business English teachers.
+She shares what she learned about data engines, the internet as a resource to find out about students’ real-life needs and ways to apply this knowledge in class.

 The Conundrum of the Corpus